kolkhis/tech-notes/linux/tools/trap_builtin.md

 | `SIGTERM (15)`  | Termination signal (can be done with `kill -SIGTERM {PID}`).  |
 | `SIGUSR1 (10) and SIGUSR2 (12)`| User-defined signals.  |

-## Bash-specific Signals for Scripting and Error Handling
+## Bash-specific Signals

+Bash has four signals available that are not POSIX-compliant signals.
+These signals are really useful, as they can basically catch a number of different signals in a programmer-friendly way.

+They're technically "pseudo-signals" since they're not actually real signals.
+They just kind of alias to a bundle of other signals.

 * ### `ERR`

 This pseudo-signal is trapped whenever a command in the script
 returns a non-zero exit status (indicating failure).

-It allows you to execute a specific action, like cleanup or logging, when an error occurs in the script.
+It allows you to execute a specific action (e.g., cleanup or logging) when an error occurs in the script.

+> Use `set -o errtrace` (or `set -E`) if you want an `ERR` trap to apply to functions
+> and subshells as well.

 * ### `DEBUG`